doubleqiao/C-log/README.md

   provides a separate development package or SDK, be sure it has been installed."

   or something like that, probably because the dependency of package "alglib" is not included in the package.xml.
+Or the package/library alglib is not installed so it can not be found.

 - 6.When using gtest to test the results, catkin_make only generates the excutable and library targets, while catkin_make run_tests will generate the gtest target.
 Then the gtest target can be implemented similar as the "node" using rosrun.

-- 7.When using multiple workspace, overlay could solve the problme of the connection between different workspaces.
+- 7.When using multiple workspace, overlay could solve the problem of the connection between different workspaces.
 However, it is recommended to use only one workspace.
 (Still there is one problem)

 - 8. needs some initial values before assignment? use the member function setcontent to initialize the content.